AlexMercedCoder/tutorialblog/content/blog/2025/2025-10-Intro-to-Apache-Iceberg-with-Apache-Polaris-and-Apache-Spark.md

 ```
 These settings help large concurrent writers (for example, in Spark and Flink) commit safely to the same table without conflicts.

 Efficient Iceberg write patterns come from tuning Spark and table properties together.
 Use larger file targets, consistent partitioning, and controlled batch sizes to minimize small files and snapshot churn.
-By applying these strategies, your Iceberg tables will stay lean and performant—reducing the need for manual compaction or cleanup.
+By applying these strategies, your Iceberg tables will stay lean and performant, reducing the need for manual compaction or cleanup.
 Combined with Apache Polaris, your catalog enforces consistent governance, authentication, and metadata management across every compute engine in your lakehouse.

 ## 12. Understanding How Polaris Manages Your Iceberg Tables

 Once you have optimized your write strategy, it’s worth understanding what happens behind the scenes when you write data into Iceberg tables through Apache Polaris.
-Polaris acts as a centralized catalog—responsible for managing all metadata about your tables, snapshots, and permissions—ensuring that every write or read operation is consistent across tools like Spark, Dremio, Trino, and Flink.
+Polaris acts as a centralized catalog: responsible for managing all metadata about your tables, snapshots, and permissions, ensuring that every write or read operation is consistent across tools like Spark, Dremio, Trino, and Flink.

 When Spark writes to an Iceberg table using Polaris, the process goes beyond simply saving files to MinIO or S3.
-Each commit updates a **snapshot**—a precise record of table state including data files, manifests, and partition metadata.
+Each commit updates a **snapshot**: a precise record of table state including data files, manifests, and partition metadata.
 Polaris stores the metadata pointers, enforces ACID guarantees, and validates that every write operation maintains table consistency.

 ### Coordinating Metadata and Commits